 FECHAC has not been isolated from political developments in Chihuahua.
-When it was first established, Francisco Barrio on the PAN party served as state governor.
-But with the 1998 elections came a new governor, Patricio Martínez, of the PRI.
+When it was first established, Francisco Barrio of the PAN party served as state governor.
+But with the 1998 elections a new governor, Patricio Martinez of the PRI assumed the office.
 At this time, FECHAC was seen as pro-PAN, because of its private sector origins

 The change of government, once seen as a latent risk, became a reality in 2000, when the renewal of the decree became political.
 Kalisch lobbied to get the support of the private sector.
-This time he got the support of 41 of 43 organizations and chambers.

-Nonetheless, the new governor and his party, the PRI, refused to tell whether or not he was going to take the proposal to congress.
+This time he got the support of 41 of 43 business associations and chambers of commerce.
+Nonetheless, the new governor and his party, the PRI, refused to confirm whether or not he was going to take the proposal to congress.
 A dialogue was held with the other two main parties, the PRD and the PAN.
 A very important point here is that a representative of the PRD declared that the state governor ought to present the proposal to the congress, "but that if he doesn't do it, the PRD will do it."
-Traditionally the PAN and the PRD, because of their political tendencies, have been opposed in the congress; the PAN tends towards the right with a more conservative position, and the PRD towards the left.
-So even if FECHAC is considered as "panista", the fact that the PRD supports it is an indirect recognition of the success achieved by the foundation.
+Traditionally the PAN and the PRD, because of their political tendencies, have been opposed in the congress; the PAN tends towards the right with a more conservative position, and the PRD leans towards the left.
+So even if FECHAC is considered "panista", the fact that the PRD supports its position is an indirect recognition of the success achieved by the foundation.

 A week before the congressional session period ended, an initiative from the state governor arrived in which he accepted the decree but with one condition: FECHAC would be under the public-held institutions act (Ley de paraestatales).
-The Consejo Coordinador Empresarial joined FECHAC to pressure the government.
-There was a confrontation but at the end FECHAC was able to reach an agreement with the governor and was kept out of the Act.
-The decree was renewed for three years and FECHAC committed to presenting an official report to the government, outlining how the resources had been administered.
+The Consejo Coordinador Empresarial, the major business council, joined FECHAC to pressure the government.
+There was some heated debate, but in the end FECHAC was able to reach an agreement with the governor and was kept out of the Act.
+The decree was renewed for three years and

+FECHAC committed to presenting an official report to the government, outlining how the resources had been administered.
 The great accomplishment here was that the organization kept its autonomy using the same mechanism it had been using for five years.

 The fact that the decree was renewed for only three years implies FECHAC will not be able to avoid the electoral period.
-From this experience it learned that it had to look for other financial sources and Trustraising practices.
-By the year 2002, FECHAC had already created a patrimonial Trust and had been using a social SWAP.
+From this experience it learned that it had to look for other financial sources and fundraising practices.
+By the year 2002, FECHAC had already created a patrimonial Trust and had begun using a social debt "SWAP" mechanism.